How to Treat Your Oily Hair

 Oily hair, simply stated, starts with too much sebum (another word for oil) on the scalp.
 The excess oil seeps into your hair’s roots, then flows down the shaft.
 If your hair is straight, the oil can travel quickly and coat the whole strand, leaving hair lank.
 If you have waves or curls, it’s trickier for the sebum to wind around and down your coils, so you may end up with greasy roots and drier ends.

-In some cases, when sebum builds up on the scalp, it can also clog hair follicles, inhibit new growth, and create the perfect growing environment for the fungus that causes dandruff.
-(That’s right: Dandruff is typically a sign of oily scalp, not dry scalp.)
+In some cases, when sebum builds up on the scalp, it can also clog hair follicles, inhibit new growth, and create the perfect growing environment for the fungus that causes white flakes.
+(That’s right: A flaky scalp is typically a sign of oily scalp, not dry scalp.)
 So, how can you put the brakes on oil?
 First you have to get to the root cause (pun intended).
 We’ve identified the three most common causes of excess scalp sebum and what you can do.

 Fight pollution for a healthy scalp